matrixsmaster/latea/README.md

 Suggestions are based on words already present in the open document.
 This is useful for programming identifiers, repeated names, project-specific words, and general consistency.

-### Markov model

-Suggestions are generated from a small Markov model trained from the current document text.
-No cloud, no model file, no wizard.
-It simply looks at local token transitions in the text you already wrote and guesses what usually follows what.

-This mode can generate multiple alternative continuations, so `Up` and `Down` work the same way as in other multi-candidate modes.

-The `Stop on punctuation` preference decides whether Markov suggestions politely stop at punctuation instead of trying to finish the entire paragraph like a caffeinated parrot.

 ### AI connector

 Suggestions come from a local `llama.cpp`-style server.
 This allows Latea to generate longer completions, including prose continuation or source code.